 Coyote Creek and Hellyer County Park Loop

-Ready for an easy, all-ages outing?
-You’ll love the Coyote Creek and Hellyer County Park Loop: a friendly 6-mile circuit that invites walking, biking, and running with just 101 feet of elevation gain.
-The pace feels freeing — gentle grades let you move how you choose, whether you push a stroller, glide a wheelchair, or cruise on a bike along the smooth, multi-use paved path.
+This is an easy, all-ages outing.
+The Coyote Creek and Hellyer County Park Loop is a friendly 6-mile circuit.
+You can walk, bike, or run on a smooth, paved path with only 101 feet of elevation gain.
+The gentle grades let you move how you choose.
+Push a stroller, use a wheelchair, or cruise on a bike.

 Sierra Vista Open Space Preserve — Todd Quick to Calaveras Fault

-Sunrise hikes along the Todd Quick Trail into the Calaveras Fault corridor reward you with expansive South Bay vistas and a lively mix of native plants and wildlife.
-You’ll follow well-maintained paths that link Todd Quick to the Calaveras Fault Trail, giving you freedom to choose short loops or a longer, more demanding route.
-Expect varied landscapes — grassland, chaparral, and oak pockets — and steady chances to spot birds, deer, and other regional species.
-The Calaveras Fault section climbs about 2,372 feet, so pace yourself: the gain feels earned and the views amplify that liberation.
+Sunrise hikes along the Todd Quick Trail into the Calaveras Fault corridor reward you with expansive South Bay views.
+You get a mix of native plants and wildlife.
+Well-maintained paths let you choose short loops or a longer, more demanding route.
+Expect grasslands, chaparral, oak pockets, and steady chances to spot birds and deer.

 Sunrise on Todd Quick into the Calaveras Fault: rewarding climbs, sweeping South Bay views, and abundant native wildlife.